cscheid/cscheid.net/writing/scifi_notes.md

-I never lived in Europe, but reading this book --- especially in contrast to typical science fiction written in the US --- made me think about just how densely diverse Europe is, in ethnicity, religion, and politics.
+I never lived in Europe, but reading this book --- especially in contrast to typical science fiction written in the US --- made me think about just how densely diverse Europe is, in ethnicity, culture, and politics.
 It really is as if multiple worlds and histories all folded right on top of each other.
 Throw in a multi-century conspiracy, the lure of central planning given infinite wisdom and computational planning, space exploration, and drugs, and